-Four years ago, I set out to create PowHERhouse, a woman’s media house dedicated to building strong women who lead.
+Five years ago, I set out to create PowHERhouse, a woman’s leadership accelerator – a house – dedicated to building strong women who lead.
 It is quite ironic that after more than a decade in the fitness, wellness & performance industry, my excellence pillars when working with leaders are the exact same ones that guided me as a competitive athlete and coach.
 Lifestyle + Leadership, integrated.

 The strongest leaders I know show up consistently.
 There is no walking on egg shells, moodiness or frazzled fractures of energy all over the map.
 You know what to expect.
 There are no surprises, and you build around that.

 The same goes for fitness.
 What you put into your training, you get out of it.
 Those serious about their health and fitness goals prioritize them above all else.
 Workouts and cardio activities are scheduled alongside critical appointments and client meetings.
 “I don’t have time.” does not exist in their vocabulary.

 We make time for our priorities, and our priorities shape who we are and how we show up in the world.